U.S. Doping Control Certification Program

 • Attestation that the organization is legally authorized and, for blood collections, legally qualified to conduct testing in the U.S. and is and will remain through the end of the certification period compliant with all applicable U.S. laws, including immigration and tax laws.

-• Attestation that all Sample Collection Personnel are sufficiently trained to implement the International Standard for Testing and Investigations and all eligible[1] Doping Control Officers (“DCOs”) who will conduct testing on behalf of the organization in the United States will hold active certification through the International Testing Agency (“ITA”) International DCO (“IDCO”) Training and Certification Program or equivalent at the time of testing.
+• are sufficiently trained to implement the International Standard for Testing and Investigations, by for example, having all eligible[2] Doping Control Officers (“DCOs”) who will conduct testing in the United States hold active certifications through the International Testing Agency (“ITA”) International DCO (“IDCO”) Training and Certification Program or equivalent; and have undergone and completed SafeSport or equivalent training renewed every five years.

 [2] DCOs must have a minimum of two years of professional experience working as a DCO to be considered eligible for the IDCO Training and Certification Program.
 For more information on eligibility criteria, please see the IDCO Training and Certification Program website.